Taiwolawal/DevSecOps-CICD/README.md

 Now, we can easily audit all the vulnerabilities and have a very good understanding on common ones you are faced with and address ways of minimizing it.

+# Provision Server (App-Server & Gitlab-Runner)

 Next, we will deploy the application on a server (App-Server) to run DAST and also provision a server (Gitlab-Runner) to have our Self-managed Gitlab runner to run our work loads.
 The idea of running your pipeline workloads on a dedicated Gitlab runner is to allows for better control over security policies and compliance with internal security requirements.
 You can ensure that sensitive data and credentials are handled securely.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/80b48ad4-4bb1-4f87-8150-ef69ce45b541)